jarvick257/udacity-drl-continuous/README.md

 ### Result
 During the first 10 to 20 epochs of training, the agent achieved almost exponential progress and reached the target value of 30 after epoch 20.
 It continued to improve its score up until around epoch 30 to a value of around 37 to 39 where it stayed for the remainder of the training. \
-Therefore it is safe to say, that the agent solved the environment after 20 epochs.

 ![progress](checkpoints/progress.png)